xolox/lua-buildbot/README.md

 The following has not yet been implemented:

- * Deploy the virtual machine to one of my servers and run the build bot from a daily cron job?
+ * Deploy the build bot and virtual machine to one of my servers and run the build bot from a daily cron job?
- * Package and upload the files to be released to my homepage?

 ## Dependencies